benn888/PRONAME/README.md

 If you don't have Docker on your computer, you can find instructions to install it [here](https://docs.docker.com/engine/install/).

-The PRONAME Docker image is available here: https://figshare.com/s/6d62e30cbf3e0e8fb082 (still needs to be updated)
+The PRONAME Docker image is available on [Docker Hub](https://hub.docker.com/repository/docker/benn888/proname/general).

 This repository includes two Docker images, each optimized for a specific architecture: